Last weekend,

 7. Subject matter pertinent to their students' cultural background.

-8. Inspirational story with kid appeal (Pierre the Penguin).
+8. Inspirational story with kid appeal (

 It was a pleasure to learn what leading educators value in nonfiction, and to hear so much excitement and praise for it.
 Kudos to the committee for all the time and thought they spent on bestowing these awards.